Ad882/Recurrent-Neural-Network-Acoustic-Models-for-Speech-Recognition/README.md

 <h1 align='center'> Recurrent Neural Network Acoustic Models for Speech Recognition 🗣️ </h1>

 This project explores the use of Recurrent Neural Networks (RNNs), specifically Long Short-Term Memory (LSTM) networks, for speech recognition tasks.
 The project is inspired by a Google [paper](paper.pdf) on speech recognition.
 The main goal of the Notebook is to serve as an educational resource for learning how speech-to-text systems work, from the features extraction (with the use of Mel-frequency cepstral coefficients (MFCCs) and transcription encoding), the construction of the model, the use of the Connectionist Temporal Classification (CTC) loss, the Word Error Rate (WER)...
+Finally, an ASR application is available!

 <br>